emre2345/Agartha-back/modules/data/src/main/kotlin/agartha/data/services/readme.md

 # Services for reading/writing data object to their storage

-This directory contains read/write services for storing data objects
+This directory contains read/write services for stored data objects